Is Fanny A Time Traveler In Outlander? What The Finale Reveals About The Buzzing

 Fanny fits that pattern if the show’s Faith reveal is true.

-If Faith survived in Paris, became the mother of Jane and Fanny, and carried Claire’s bloodline forward, then Fanny hearing the buzzing tracks with the show’s internal logic.
-She is not just a random child who wandered into the mythology.
-She is Claire and Jamie’s granddaughter.
+If Faith survived in Outlander, became part of the family line that eventually led to Jane and Fanny, and carried Claire’s bloodline forward, then Fanny hearing the buzzing tracks with the show’s internal logic.

 That gives the reveal emotional weight.